Danny’s Clothes

 - ExOfficio Trip’r Shirt

 - T-shirts – Always super wicking, also withstanding hurricane force winds and can repel Superman’s X-Ray vision.
-One from Ex-Officio and the other from Mountain Hardware.
+One from Eddie Bauer and the other from Mountain Hardwear.

 - Mountain Hardware Polo – Traded some of the T-Shirts for nicer looking wicking polos.
 This is easily my most comfortable shirt.